plausible/website/_posts/2021-01-27-what-we-learned-on-our-journey-to-10-000-monthly-reccuring-revenue.md

 Growing your brand to get more social media mentions, more buzz and signups, also leads to more emails and questions, so think about how to do customer support more efficiently and not get overwhelmed.

-## You don't need to charge more just because everyone says you should
+## You don't need to charge more just because everyone says so

 Basic and often repeated startup advice is to charge more.
 Add another 0 to your prices.
 Double it up.
 Things like that.
 That can work but you don't need to follow it despite it being very commonly given advice.
 Consider your market situation and your potential audience when deciding the pricing.